secdev/scapy/doc/scapy/layers/automotive.rst

     >>> scanner = XCPOnCANScanner(sock)
     >>> result = scanner.start_scan()

-The result includes the slave_id (the identifier of the ECU that receives XCP messages), and the response_id (the identifier that the ECU will send XCP messages to).
+The result includes the slave_id (the identifier of the Ecu that receives XCP messages), and the response_id (the identifier that the Ecu will send XCP messages to).

 UDS
 ===

-The main usage of UDS is flashing and diagnostic of an ECU.
+The main usage of UDS is flashing and diagnostic of an Ecu.
 UDS is an application layer protocol and can be used as a DoIP or HSFZ payload or a UDS packet can directly be sent over an ISOTPSocket.
 Every OEM has its own customization of UDS.
 This increases the difficulty of generic applications and OEM specific knowledge is